alexandroid000/alexandroid000.github.io/_pages/about.md

 [MoCo](https://www.movementcomputing.org/), and [WAFR](http://ifrr.org/wafr),
 as well as journals IJRR and MDPI.
 I was involved in the development of [The Robot Design Game](https://robot-design.org/index.html).

-My work intersects with applications and research in entomology, forestry and ecology, micro-robotics for health and microbiology, embodied intelligence and complex systems.
-I am interested in learning algorithms in the broader context of embodied adaptation and attunement in robotic and bio-hybrid systems.

-I aim to design systems that are minimal, in terms of the sensing, actuation, and computational requirements, but still have provable guarantees on performance and robustness.
-Part of achieving real-world robustness and safety is the principled design of interfaces and specifications, so my research also intersects with (human | animal) (computer | robot) research.

 My Ph.D. in Computer Science (2020) is from the University of Illinois at Urbana-Champaign, advised by [Dr. Steven M. LaValle](http://lavalle.pl/).
 I am now a